FranzDiebold/ng-google-sheets-db-library/projects/ng-google-sheets-db/README.md

 ```

 Get "active" rows from the Google spreadsheet as an `Observable` of objects.
 You may have an *active* column, with which you can enable or disable rows/entries.

+## Demo Application

+Want to see an example of how to use `ng-google-sheets-db`?
+Check out the demo application: [projects/demo](./projects/demo).

 ## License